 I set out to try again.
 The nails are reusable, so I applied mostly the ones I used before, but traded out some of the very badly glue-covered ones for different sizes.
 This time I tried the 5-7 day method of using a pea-sized amount of glue on the Static nail and spreading it around.
 I didn’t put any glue on my natural nails.
 This time around, the nails lasted about one day, with the first one popping off as I was changing my son’s diaper.
 Disappointed, I removed them all and aren’t currently interested in trying them again.

 Basically, I was in love with the idea of long-lasting, non-damaging, press on nails.
 Since I don’t have time to paint my nails or get a manicure, I thought they would be the perfect solution to my ugly hand woes.
 Unfortunately, they just didn’t work for me.
 I have seen many positive reviews about these nails, so I wonder if any of my lifestyle factors affected their wear.
-I wear gloves all day, could the moisture from my hands being inside a glove break down the glue faster?
+Could the moisture from my hands being inside a glove all day break down the glue faster?
 I wash my hands often and use a lot of hand sanitizer.
 Could that have affected it?
-Either way, I’m a little discouraged and currently don’t consider press on nails in general to be the solution for me.
+Either way, I’m a little discouraged and currently don’t consider Static Nails to be the solution for me.
 I am unable to change the fact that I wear gloves and wash my hands all day, so for now I will have to wait for a new miracle product, or just go through life with pitiful, naked mom hands.
 At least I am easily able to play with and hold my baby boy!

 If you’re interested in trying Static Nails, here’s a link to purchase them on Amazon.
 If you do try them, please let me know what you think of them!
 Comment below, and don’t forget to follow me on Instagram!